Benton County, home to the first wind farms in Indiana…

 Just How Fast

 The heaviest component of the wind turbine is the nacelle with the blades.
-For example, the clipper is 2.5 MW, and weighs 158,000 pounds.
+The nacelle is approximately 56 tons, the blade assembly is 36+ tons and the tower is 71 tons for an estimated weight of 164 tons per turbine.

 A turbines foundation consists of 377 yards of concrete (33 truckloads) and about 139 tons of of rebar and mounting hardware and are approximately 10' deep and 60' wide